PICTURED (L-R): Season One Cast – Ben Steel, Michala Banas, Alan Fletcher, Rowena Hutson, Sally McLean and Billy Smedley. Photo by Yanni Dellaportas.

 With the idea of what Shakespeare Republic could be still forming, Season One ensemble members Michala Banas, Alan Fletcher, Rowena Hutson, Billy Smedley and Ben Steel were then approached via text, email or coffee dates with the question “How do you feel about Shakespeare?”.
 Their answers covered the gamut from “Terrifying!” to “Brilliant!”, with a universal, “Yes, please!” as they all jumped on board with complete enthusiasm.
 Co-Producer, Perri Cummings, herself a passionate enthusiast of Shakespeare and all classical works, willingly joined the fray to assist with bringing the concept to the screen, joining Sally McLean and Billy Smedley to helm the project and so our journey began …

 With Season One done and released, lessons learned and new ideas formed, so began preparations for Season Two.
-Growing from 6 to 13 episodes, once again Directed by Sally McLean, produced by Sally McLean and Billy Smedley, co-produced by Shane Savage and Perri Cummings, Executive Produced by Robina Bamforth with Associate Producer Stephen Wyley, we began upping the scale and production values in a major way!
+Growing from 6 to 13 episodes, once again Written and Directed by Sally McLean, produced by Sally McLean and Billy Smedley, co-produced by Shane Savage and Perri Cummings, Executive Produced by Robina Bamforth with Associate Producer Stephen Wyley, we began upping the scale and production values in a major way!
 Season One cast Michala Banas, Alan Fletcher, Sally McLean and Billy Smedley were joined by new Republic ensemble members, Stephen Costan, Nadine Garner, Dean Haglund, Christopher Kirby, Tariro Mavondo, Wahibe Moussa, Falon Ryan, Shane Savage and Phoebe Anne Taylor.

 Filmed entirely by award-winning cinematographer, Shaun Herbertson on a RED Epic, each Season Two episode is linked to other episodes in the series via visual motifs, cast or locations, to give us a sense of seeing fragments of “one day in the life” of a modern, contemporary world where we all happen to still speak in Shakespeare’s language.